 “When looking for a fixed rate home loan it’s important to consider the automatic revert rate, so you aren’t forced to refinance at the end of your term.
 The average revert rate for fixed home loans is 3.62% but some lenders have lower revert rates.”

 Like the sound of fixing your rate?
 Get comparing by checking out some of the hottest offers around in the table below, or make your way over to Mozo’s fixed rate home loans comparison hub to view even more deals.

-Compare fixed home loans - page last updated October 27, 2020
+Compare fixed home loans - last updated January 16, 2021

 ^See information about the Mozo Experts Choice Home Loans Awards

 Mozo provides general product information.
 We don't consider your personal objectives, financial situation or needs and we aren't recommending any specific product to you.
 You should make your own decision after reading the PDS or offer documentation, or seeking independent advice.